nevsnode/gordon/README.md

 Tasks|string|An array of task objects _(See below)_
-ErrorCmd|string|A command which is executed when a task failed _(See below)_ FailedTasksTTL|integer|The TTL in seconds for the lists storing failed tasks _(See below)_ Logfile|string|The path to a logfile, instead of printing messages on the commandline _(Optional, remove or set to an empty string to disable using a logfile)_
+ErrorCmd|string|A command which is executed when a task failed _(See below)_ FailedTasksTTL|integer|The TTL in seconds for the lists storing failed tasks _(See below)_ Logfile|string|The path to a logfile, instead of printing messages on the command-line _(Optional, remove or set to an empty string to disable using a logfile)_
-StatsInterface|string|The adress where the http-server serving usage statistics should listen to (like `ip:port`). _(Optional, remove or set to an empty string to disable the http-server)_
+StatsInterface|string|The address where the http-server serving usage statistics should listen to (like `ip:port`). _(Optional, remove or set to an empty string to disable the http-server)_
 StatsPattern|string|The pattern that the http-server responds on (like `/RaNdOmStRiNg`) _(Optional, default is `/`)_ StatsTLSCertFile|string|Path to certificate, if the statistics should be served over https _(Optional, remove or set to an empty string if not needed)_
 StatsTLSKeyFile|string|Path to private key, if the statistics should be served over https _(Optional, remove or set to an empty string if not needed)_